Prompt payment code

-- without attempting to change payment terms retrospectively
+- without trying to change payment terms retrospectively

 - without changing practice on length of payment for smaller companies on unreasonable grounds.

-The Council is committed to paying it's suppliers as promptly as possible and will try to do so within 10 days of your invoice date wherever possible.
-In return the Council expects that suppliers will pass the benefit of early payments on to their own suppliers.
+We're committed to paying our suppliers on time and will try to do so within 10 days of the invoice date.
+In return we expect suppliers will pass the benefit of early payments on to their own suppliers.

-This policy means that all Council staff are required to issue you with a formal Purchase Order for any goods or services requested from your company prior to you making any supply.
-Failure to obtain a formal purchase order may result in your invoice being returned to you unpaid and you being asked to obtain a purchase order number from your contact in the Council.
+Our staff are required to issue you with a formal purchase order for any goods or services before you supply anything.
+If you don't get a purchase order, your invoice will be returned to you unpaid.
+Make sure you get a purchase order number from your contact.